 Departmental Honors is open to any English major with a GPA in English Department courses of at least 3.5.
 Exceptions to the minimum GPA requirement may be made by application to the Associate Chair of the Department.
-Students should have senior standing-i.e., they should have completed 24 course units.
+Students should have senior standing when they are taking the Honors Thesis class(es).
 Past theses have generally fallen in the range of 50-75 pages, excluding bibliography or other attachments.

 The Honors Project

 For most students the Honors Project will be a multi-chapter critical thesis.
 The thesis is expected to be a major project that makes an original critical argument, includes a review of relevant scholarship, and is firmly grounded in the appropriate theoretical frameworks.

 Proposals for Honors Projects must be submitted to the Honors Committee the semester before the project is to begin.
 Proposals must have a faculty sponsor.